 - Less heavy: Has a lower weight (by 148g or 27 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (300 versus 240) out of a single battery charge.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Was introduced somewhat (7 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the D-LUX Typ 109 comes out slightly ahead of the G1X Mark II (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D-LUX Typ 109 emerges as the winner of the match-up (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G1 X Mark II and the Leica D-LUX Typ 109 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the G1X Mark II and the D-LUX Typ 109 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.